NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/_index.md

       - GDPR Article 22 about automated decision-making, including profiling, gives room for broad interpretation.

       - The new proposed AI Act of the European Commission is a playground for legal experts.
-The Act aims to minimise the risk of algorithmic discrimination, but is not clear how to realise this.
+The Act aims to minimise the risk of algorithmic discrimination, but does not provide guidelines how to identify discrimination in the context of algorithmic tools and methods.

       New bottom-up initiatives like Algorithm Audit are therefore necessary to realise ethical algorithms.
 As such, we contribute to SDG16 – Peace, Justice and Strong Institutions."